Last Updated on April 15, 2024 by Christine Kaaloa

 Sunday, Oct 5, 2008.
 Varanasi

-As raw as Varanasi seems, there’s a humor to it.
-It takes a while to find, but if you do, you might just fall in love with this city.
+Varanasi is a love or hate with first time travelers to India.
+At first glance, it appears raw and gritty with pollution and scams, but there’s a humor and light to it.
+It takes a while to find it, but when you do, you will fall in love with this city.

-You do find the humor in Varanasi, as you do with a lot of India.
-And it invites you just laugh with this city…
+You need to really find the humor in Varanasi, as you do with a lot of India.

-So why not take a tour with a fake guide in Varanasi?
+Which is why at this point… I decide to take a tour with a fake guide in Varanasi.

 Airport workers playing cricket

-NOT having a patience for touristy things, I walk the streets in search of Varanasi sweets and snacks and come upon Uday Singh, a “palmist” who tries to read my palm… badly.
-Then he tries to tell me he’s a tour guide.
+Not having a patience for touristy things, I walk the streets in search of Varanasi sweets and snacks and come upon Uday Singh, a “palmist” who tries to read my palm… badly.

 With that, he proceeds to show me the “unofficial” sights of Varanasi.